tylerm007/AzureInstall/README.md

 # AzureInstall
 Windows Azure Installation WAR

-automatic install to Azure WAR Deploy add MySQL and connection string with name AdminDB.
+automatic install to Azure WAR

+make sure you have a MySQL setting name AdminDB